Malachov/Awesome-python-md-documentation-cheatsheet/readme.md

         print (obj.jmeno)
 ```

+## Vars, dir

+vars(object) returns object attributes, dir(object) returns object attributes as well as class attributes as well as atributes from classes that inherits from

 ## Magic methods (dunder methods)

 You can overwrite some default functions to have specific feature for your class.
 For example if your object is vector, you can redefine function for adding to be able to use `vector1 + vector2`, which would otherwise failed.